Columbia, MO Wrongful Death Attorney

 Settling a Wrongful Death Claim in Missouri

 When a loved one dies as the result of another person's or organization's negligent or wrongful act, you and your family are left to deal with the aftermath.
 You may be overwhelmed by grief, unsure of where to turn for help, and worried about how you will make ends meet.
 You need someone you can trust to guide you through the legal process of seeking compensation for your loss.
 Aaron Sachs & Associates, P.C. is here to help you through this difficult time.
+Our team understands the complexities involved and is committed to providing compassionate support to make the legal journey as stress-free as possible for those in Columbia and surrounding areas.

-Call (888) 287-1046 or contact us online to schedule a free consultation.
+Call (888) 287-1046 or contact us online to schedule a free consultation with a wrongful death attorney in Columbia.

-What is a Wrongful Death Claim?
+What Is a Wrongful Death Claim?

 When someone dies as the result of another person's or organization's negligent or wrongful act, the victim's family may be eligible to file a wrongful death claim.
+This claim serves the important function of seeking accountability and attempting to prevent similar tragedies by promoting safer practices among potentially liable parties.

 In a wrongful death claim, the victim's family can sue the at-fault party for monetary compensation for damages, such as: